 Wedding at The Barn, Devon

-Donya and Chris’s fun-filled weekend wedding featured poignant moments and personality-packed touches aplenty “We've known each other since primary school in Torquay, but I went to university and Chris joined the Navy”, says Donya of how the pair first met.
-“Years later, we bumped into each other on a night out with mutual friends and realised there was a spark.”
+Donya and Chris's fun-filled weekend wedding at The Barn"We've known each other since primary school in Torquay, but I went to university and Chris joined the Navy", says Donya of how the pair first met.
+"Years later, we bumped into each other on a night out with mutual friends and realised there was a spark."

 The sunset Chris had anticipated for his clifftop proposal on the edge of Pentire Point, Polzeath may not have made an appearance - he ended up popping the question in the pouring rain - but their friends and family did.
 Donya arrived back at the couple's accommodation to find their nearest and dearest had secretly gathered to celebrate their just-engaged moment.

 The laid-back couple looked at just one venue: The Barn at South Milton, which provided the ideal backdrop for their weekend-long rustic wedding filled with pastel shades, hay bales and oodles of personal details.
 "We knew straight away, so looked no further," says Donya.
 "The wedding was totally us.
 We made our own little touches, painted the signs and hand wrote the board and table names based on our favourite places we had travelled together."

 The venue was a hub of activity the day before the wedding, with guests pitching their tents and tucking into drinks and pizza, before venturing to the nearby beach to watch the sunset and take a dip in the ocean.